Global Student Certificate

 GSC students will acquire practical intercultural business, communication, and leadership skills through briefings, story circles, and discussions of fine arts and personal reflection.
 Read more about the GSC at https://blogs.baruch.cuny.edu/globalstudentcertificate/

 "The graduates of this program are the face of the 21st century.”

 Dr. Myung-Soo Lee, Professor of Marketing and International Business, Director of the Weissman Center for International Business

 To become the preeminent co-curricular program dedicated to preparing students to become world-class leaders in the 21st century’s global economy by means of leveraging Baruch College’s extraordinary cultural diversity through intensive enrichment programs designed to help students thrive in a range of cultural environments.

-- Enrolled at least part-time at Baruch College in the fall and spring semesters
+Enrolled at least part-time at Baruch College for the entire semester

 For additional information contact:

 To qualify for a Global Student Certificate, candidates must attend 6 briefings with 3 short written assignments, participate in the Audio Reflection Project, attend an online arts lecture, and submit seven completed map quizzes.
 Upon completion of the GSC program, students will be awarded a Global Student Certificate from the Weissman Center for International Business.